ohnemax/latinamerica.bike/_posts/2017-03-16-plantmap-en.md

 archive: false
 comments: true
 featured: false
 ---

-Finally, my page made it online before we continue cycling: my ["plantmap"](http://www.latinamerica.bike//plantmap).
+Finally, my programming skills made a new page for our blog:["my plantmap"]((http://www.latinamerica.bike//plantmap).

-The layout still wants some improvement, but as it is work in progress it hopefully gets better.
+The page represents work in progress and I hope to get the layout more convinient soon.

-This page represents a solution for all the plant pictures I take on the way.
+The page shows some of the plants I found on our way while cycling or hiking.

-Enjoy the Souh America Flora.
+Enjoy the flora of South America.